josephadeabah/josephadeabah/README.md

 ![Example screenshot](https://pbs.twimg.com/profile_banners/2289852416/1574342990/1080x360)

 # Project Names and Live Demos
-> Keep an eye on the project I'm working on collaboratively.
-Shall be listing some here with live demos.
+> Some project I've worked on collaboratively:
 > <!-- If you have the project hosted somewhere, include the link here. -->
 > Ecommerce: [Community Marketplace](marketplace-rural.amalitech.org)